 In November 2010, USEPA estimated the annual cost of implementing the nutrient numeric TMDL in the State of Florida’s lakes and flowing waters to be between $60.5 Million to $108 Million dollars, which equates to annual cost of between $82.87 Million and $147.93 Million in 2022 dollars.

+In September 2024, San Bernardino County Permittees presented an economic analysis by Beacon Economics that estimated that the cost of implementing Watershed Management Plans in San Bernardino could cost between $15.72 and $15.94 billion (2019 dollars) over 20 years.
+These cost estimates are based on extrapolating costs based on land areas of different planning groups in the Los Angeles Regional Water Quality Control Board’s basin and calculating a high and low average.
+The estimates include an outlier, the Marina Del Rey group, which reported costs that, when normalized by land area, were recognized as an outlier value by the authors.
+To minimize the distorting effects of the outlier, the authors reported a median cost estimate of $8.37 billion (2019 dollars) over 20 years.
+It is important to note that the implementation of Watershed Management Plans is not mandatory, it is optional.
+But the additional cost of other permit requirements proposed at the time bring the total estimated cost to nearly $10.8 billion over 20 years.
+This estimate is subject to substantial uncertainty due to the analysis’ assumptions regarding universal application of controls, inclusion of areas not subject to TMDLs, and reliance on planning approaches that may not be required.

 In 2005, the Office of Water Programs (OWP) at Sacramento State, the University of Southern California, the University of California Los Angeles (UCLA), the California State Water Resources Control Board (State Water Board), and the Regional Water Quality Control Boards (Regional Water Boards) surveyed six municipalities to estimate costs for compliance with permit requirements.
 Currier et al. (2005) reported the survey results and found that communities spent between $25.15–$64.27 (2022 dollars) per household.

 In a 2014 study, the Public Policy Institute of California estimated stormwater funding needs in the range of $1.17–$1.75 billion (2022 dollars) across the state.
 The value was derived based on extrapolating detailed data for a few case study communities.
 Hanak et al. (2014) estimated costs to be between $638.12–$1,020.99 million (2022 dollars) annually across communities.